 Another challenge faced by Toxicology is the supply of trained toxicologists.
 Traditionally, toxicologists have come through two routes: applied academic courses and industrial training.
 Both of these have declined in recent years, resulting in far fewer trained toxicologists.
 Many of today's mid- to late-career toxicologists were 'grown' in well-funded academic departments or were recruited as fresh PhDs or postdoctoral fellows from related fields such as biochemistry and molecular biology, and were then trained on the job, many at CTL.
 Here, they were able to develop their scientific thinking and careers whilst developing the pragmatism required for an industrial or applied toxicologist role.
 Regarding academia, there were many postgraduate courses across the UK and Europe but these centres of expertise have suffered a severe decline.29

 Regarding industry training, pressures on headcount and metrics mean it is rarely feasible today to recruit inexperienced

-Table 1 Six red flags for suspect work.
-Six key common findings are highlighted with suggestions for remediation (concepts taken from Begley (2013)27 with some modification)
+Table 1 Six red flags for suspect work Six key common findings are highlighted with suggestions for remediation (concents taken from Regley